A Wearable Calm Ritual for an Overthinking Mind

 If you're in your late 20s or early 30s and feel like your brain never shuts off, you're not alone.
 This life stage is particularly prone to overthinking because:

 Your brain is trying to help by analyzing everything.
 It just doesn't know when to stop.
-Tools like wellness patches give your nervous system permission to ease up on the constant threat assessment.
+A small ritual—like a wellness patch you choose to wear—can be one gentle way to mark a moment of stepping back.

-• They don't make decisions for you: You'll still need to think things through—you'll just do it more clearly
+- It doesn't make decisions for you: You'll still need to think things through.

-• They don't replace therapy: If overthinking is severely impacting your life, you probably need professional help too
+- It doesn't replace therapy: If overthinking is severely impacting your life, professional support matters.

-Think of patches as part of your overthinking management toolkit, not a standalone solution.
+Think of a patch as one small piece of your self-care toolkit, not a standalone answer.

 Frequently Asked Questions